mufana/mufana.github.io/_posts/2018-04-13-PoshSlackHook.md

 ## Setup the WebHook integration for Slack

-1. The first step is to create a webhook integration for your channel. (https://my.slack.com/services/new/incoming-webhook/)
+1. The first step is to create a webhook integration for [your channel](https://my.slack.com/services/new/incoming-webhook/)

 3. Select a channel, (In this example I've used my _#test_ channel) and click on: ```Add Incoming Webhooks Integration```.